¿´Æ¬¿ñÈË

 The Opportunities for Assisted Learning department (OpAL) is a superb resource offering provision in many forms, from organisational and presentation skills to structured learning support for specific subjects or a venue for pupils for whom study leave at home is too unstructured.

 Results are strong across the board and are supported by excellent reporting, with pupils clearly benefiting from the individual attention and space for one-to-one tuition here.
-More than 85 per cent of last year’s GCSEs were graded 9-6, while the sixth-formers secured the highest percentage of A* and A grades in the past decade and a 100 per cent pass rate across A-levels and Cambridge technical diplomas (offered alongside A-levels in IT and sport & physical education).
+More than 79 per cent of last year’s GCSEs were graded 9-6, while an incredible 42 per cent of sixth-formers secured A*/A at A-level and notched up an 100 per cent pass rate across all A-levels and Cambridge technical diplomas (offered alongside A-levels in IT and sport & physical education).

 Co-curricular at Wolverhampton Grammar School

 At the start of the academic year, every pupil gets to choose which sports they would like to do – something that’s particularly good for less sporty types, according to our guides.
-Hockey is the predominant winter sport, with athletics and cricket in the summer, but there is a huge range on offer, from football and judo to fencing and fives, and the campus boasts a range of pitches, an Astro and climbing wall.
+Football, hockey and netball are the predominant winter sports, with athletics, rounders and cricket in the summer, but there is a huge range on offer, from judo to fencing and fives, and the campus boasts a range of pitches, an Astro and climbing wall.
 Girls’ football and cricket are hugely popular, and teams have done very well competitively in recent years.
-The majority of fixtures are on Saturday mornings against other day schools – the main rival is nearby Tettenhall College.
+The majority of fixtures are against other local day schools.

-Art is extremely impressive, with several large artworks by pupils around the school that wouldn’t look out of place in a London gallery.
-The art department is thriving – up to 40 per cent of students choose art at GCSE and there’s an on-site facility to make canvases of any size (one student recently took home a 10-foot painting around which their family-home extension was designed).
+Art is extremely impressive, with a regularly updated series of large and striking pupil artworks dotted around the school that wouldn’t look out of place in a London gallery.
+The art department is thriving – up to 40 per cent of students choose art at GCSE and there’s an on-site facility to make canvases of any size.
+A-Level pupils are encouraged to find their own favourite discipline and are coached to achieve their individual best with regular and ongoing feedback via their own personal Teams channel.
 Keen artists can become members of the Viner Society, holding workshops for younger pupils and curating exhibitions (one of which ran at Wolverhampton Art Gallery).
-The school recently created an inaugural exhibition of alumni artwork spanning eight decades, and the GCSE work we saw laid out for assessment was genuinely stunning.
+The school recently created an inaugural exhibition of alumni artwork spanning eight decades, and the A-Level work we saw laid out for assessment was genuinely stunning.

 D&T is just as brilliant.
 We saw pupils working on creating wooden spatulas and designing acrylic mobile-phone holders, and the department boasts an incredibly passionate lead member of staff and an industrial-cadets scheme in partnership with HS Marston Aerospace, which challenges enquiring minds with a problem whose potential solutions are presented to the board.